Computer Resources

 • Software

-♦ UC Davis LIcensed Software for Self-Maintained Workstations -- Many commonly-used software applications are available for free or at a significant discount through the MyUCDavis Software website.
+♦ UC Davis LIcensed Software for Self-Maintained Workstations -- Many commonly-used software applications are available for free or at a significant discount through the Campus Licensed Software website.
 This is the best place to start if you’re looking for something as most applications are available for immediate download.

 ♦ UC Davis Bookstore -- The bookstore also has software available for purchase.